QuickBooks Blog

 12 pay periods a year

 An employee who is paid monthly will receive 12 paychecks a year.
-Monthly pay periods typically only work for salaried employees.
+Monthly pay periods typically only work for salaried employees with steady gross pay.
 Employees with monthly salaries usually receive payment on either the first or last day of the month.

-Monthly payroll is the most cost-effective of the bunch and is the easiest to calculate, especially when taxes are concerned.
+Monthly payroll is the most cost-effective option and is the easiest to calculate, especially when taxes are concerned.
 Employers can also rely on the consistency of this payroll schedule.

 A fixed pay period is a method of paying employees where they receive the same amount of money for each pay cycle, regardless of how many hours they work or how much they produce.